Pricing and hedging of SOFR derivatives: Introduction

 The structure of this work is as follows.
-In Section \ref{sec1}, we give a brief overview of the classical single-curve arbitrage pricing theory for fixed income instruments.
-In particular, we recall the single-curve definitions of forward LIBOR and swap rates (see also Mercurio \cite{M2010} for a multi-curve extension) and we give some results on classical pricing of LIBOR derivatives, such as caps and swaptions.
-Section \ref{sec2} describes an overview and the respective definitions for a multi-curve market.
-In contrast to the single-curve approach, there is no longer a single interest rate in the market but we deal instead with a family of interest rates corresponding to different segments of interest rates markets.
-We introduce five key rates for consideration; EFFR, SOFR, OIS rate, the unsecured funding rate and collateral rate.
-Having defined the overnight rates, we propose in Section \ref{sec3} a framework for the modelling of the joint dynamics of these interest rates under Vasicek's model.
-For simplicity, we focus here on Vasicek's dynamics for the factor process but it is worth noting that Gellert and Schl\"ogl \cite{GS2021} use an extended HJM approach, while Backwell et al. \cite{BMSS2021} choose an affine term structure model to represent the dynamics of SOFR.
-Under Assumption \ref{ass3.1}, we furnish a closed-form expression for the SOFR futures price and compute the respective hedge ratios for the replicating strategy for swaps referencing SOFR.
-We also give an explicit representation for a SOFR cap and make an attempt to price SOFR swaptions.
-The case of different funding rates available to firms for replication, in addition to factoring in the level of collateralization, is also considered.
+Section \ref{sec2} gives an overview of overnight rates and the respective definitions for a multi-curve market.
+In contrast to a single-curve modeling approach, there is no longer a single risk-free interest rate in the market but we deal instead with a family of interest rates corresponding to different segments of interest rate market.
+We introduce four key rates for consideration: SOFR, EFFR, the unsecured funding rate, and the collateral rate.
+Having defined the overnight rates, we propose in Section \ref{sec3} a framework for the modeling of the joint dynamics of these interest rates under Vasicek's model.
+In particular, we obtain a closed-form expression for the SOFR futures.
+For ease of explicit computations, we focus here on Vasicek's dynamics for the factor process but it is worth noting that Gellert and Schl\"ogl \cite{GS2021} use an extended HJM approach, while Backwell et al. \cite{BMSS2021} choose an affine term structure model to represent the dynamics of SOFR (see also the recent papers by Brace et al. \cite{BGS2024}, Fontana \cite{F2022}, Fontana et al. \cite{FGGS2020}, and Henrard \cite{H2022} for more general models).
+In Section \ref{sec3.3}, we deal with arbitrage-free pricing and hedging for swaps referencing SOFR.
+We also give explicit representations for the arbitrage-free prices of SOFR caps and swaptions.
+The case of different funding rates available to firms for hedging purposes, in addition to factoring in the level of collateralization, is also considered.
+For an exposition of analogous results within the single-curve term structure setup (in particular, the LIBOR and swap rate models), we refer to the monographs by Brigo and Mercurio \cite{BM2001} and Musiela and Rutkowski \cite{MR2005}.
+We conclude the paper by presenting in Section \ref{sec5} numerical results on pricing and hedging of various SOFR derivatives.
+We first verify by Monte Carlo simulations the validity of our pricing and hedging results for SOFR swaps, caps and swaptions and we provide a detailed sensitivity analysis.